-influer scale of 1-10 (1 = least influence, 10 = most influence) how much note in purchasing software do the following groups have in the ase decision?
-MIS/DP User departments Top corporate management Administration Finance department have i such involvement, on a scale of 1-10, does the MIS/DP department have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ir organization? have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software in organization?
-Advises user department of purchase Plans use and applications with user departments have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software in organization?
-Advises user department of purchase Plans use and applications with user departments have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software organization?
-Advises user department of purchase Plans use and applications with user departments Buys personal computer software for user departments as needed have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software in organization?
-Advises user department of purchase Plans use and applications with user departments Buys personal computer software for user departments as needed.
-Sets standards for purchases by user department
+influe scale of 1-10 (1 = least influence, 10 = most influence) how much nce in purchasing software do the following groups have in the ase decision? - MIS/DP User departments Top corporate management Administration Finance department Other (please specify) How m have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ar organization?
+Advises user department of purchase have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ar organization? have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software organization?
+Advises user department of purchase have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ar organization?
+Advises user department of purchase Plans use and applications with user departments have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ar organization?
+Advises user department of purchase Plans use and applications with user departments Buys personal computer software for user departments as needed have i nuch involvement, on a scale of 1-10, does the MIS/DP department in the following aspects of purchasing personal computer software ar organization?
+Advises user department of purchase Plans use and applications with user departments Buys personal computer software for user departments as needed Sets standards for purchases by user department

+3. compar rate each of the following factors in their importance to your my in choosing microcomputer software.
+(Scale of 1-10, with 10 the highest)

 Price

 Vendor reputation

-·

 Customer support (by vendor)

 Customer support (by dealer/distributor)

 Software performance

 Software features

-- Ease of use
+Ease of use

 Ease of training

-Micro-mainframe links
+en en derste belande person Micro-mainframe links

 Interfaces to other software

 Documentation

 Security features

 IBM compatibility

 Source code availability

 Vendor's financial stability

 Lack of copy protection

-PRODUCT NEEDS
+NEW PRODU JCT NEEDS

-What features missing in today's end-user software packages very required in the future?
+4. What features missing in today's end-user software packages will be required in the future?